badihaki/iselberi/README.md

 # Iselberi
 A social media mock by Haki Martin.
-Created with NextJS, Chakra UI with Lucide Icons, MySQL and Jotai
+Created with NextJS, Chakra UI with Lucide Icons as my UI library, Prisma (possibly with MySQL) for my dataabase and Jotai for State Management